FedeClaudi/Term.jl/docs/src/basics/styled_text.md

 CurrentModule = Term.Style
 ```

 All of this is taken care of by `Term.Style.apply_style` which extracts markup style information from your strings and replaces them with the appropriate [ANSI escape codes](https://gist.github.com/fnky/458719343aabd01cfb17a3a4f7296797).
-This is done by parsing the markup information (the text bewteen `{...}`) into a `Term.Style.MarkupStyle` object which stores the style information.
+This is done by parsing the markup information (the text between `{...}`) into a `Term.Style.MarkupStyle` object which stores the style information.
 Finally, `get_style_codes` get the ANSI codes corresponding to the required style.
 So in summary:

 ```julia